Cetaphil Baby Wash And Shampoo With Organic Calendula Review

 Babies don’t actually need a bath every day.
 As long as you clean change their diapers frequently and clean their spit up, they don’t need regular baths until they are moving around.
 In the beginning, they only get a sponge bath once or twice a week until their umbilical cord heals and comes out.
 After that first week or two, they can be moved to a bath and then eventually the regular bathtub when they can sit up on their own.

 When Should You Use Baby Wash and Shampoo?

 At the very start of a baby’s life, they do not require wash or shampoo.
 Heck, they might not even have any hair for a while, and just a gentle cleaning with warm water should be fine.
 However, if they haven’t used it until then, parents generally will want a gentle wash and shampoo once their baby begins moving around and can get into things.

 What Should You Look For In a Baby Wash and Shampoo?

-As I said above, there is no such thing as a cleaning product that is chemical free, because they all contain chemicals.
-The closest you can get to natural is using plant-based chemicals, which are better than artificial ones, but also need to be checked carefully for side-effects.
-Look for a combination shampoo and wash.
+As I said above, it’s difficult to find a cleaning product without chemicals these days.
+The best you can do is find a product that uses chemicals that are plant-based.
+Be sure to check their side effects though.
+Look for a combination of shampoo and wash.
 Babies do not sweat much or get very dirty, so there really is no need to spend your money on more than one product (and expose your child to even more chemicals).

 — Shannon Willardson (@shanwillardson) September 12, 2017